Yan00004/Learning_Git/README.md

-# hello-world
+# Learning Git
-just the trial repository

-Hi,
-This is the first file of my Github.
-Just want to know how to use it. haha
+2021 Jan 28
+Notes on how to use Git